ialtafshaikh/react-blog-frontend/README.md

 - because of state management app is buggy - logout works only on home page
 - app reloads on each requets

+## Extented Features

+Worked on all the Drawbacks previously mentioned

+- Used Redux For Global State Management
+- bugs fixed :- logout working from each routes, checking auth and Dynamic Navigation
+- App reloads fixed using History object
+- maintained and re-performs auth and display blogs after page relods ( as redux looses its state ob page reloads)
+- Used Redux-Thunk as a Middleware
+- Used Reactstrap and Bootstrap for layouting the Blog List (Blog Home)

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).